Dr. Steffen Knoop

 What are the biggest scientific challenges in your field of research?

-The greatest challenge in the development of automated driving is to enable the step from monitored assistance systems to driverless vehicles: autonomous participation in road traffic requires progress in the areas of sensors, algorithms, e.g. perception and planning, but also considerable changes with regard to social perception and legislation.
+The greatest challenge in the development of automated driving is to enable the step from monitored assistance systems to driverless vehicles: autonomous participation in road traffic requires progress in the areas of sensors, algorithms, for example, perception and planning, but also considerable changes regarding social perception and legislation.
 This necessitates not only achieving the safety and robustness of the systems but also verification thereof.

 How do the results of your research become part of solutions "Invented for life"?